imgag/ngs-bits/doc/tools/BedReadCount.md

-### BedLowCoverage tool help
+### BedReadCount tool help
-	BedLowCoverage (0.1-184-gc4d2f1b)
+	BedReadCount (0.1-184-gc4d2f1b)

-	Detects low-coverage regions from a BAM file.
+	Annoates the regions in a BED file with the read count from a BAM file.

 	Mandatory parameters:
 	  -bam <file>     Input BAM file.
-	  -cutoff <int>   Minimum depth to consider a base 'high coverage'.

 	Optional parameters:
+	  -min_mapq <int> Minimum mapping quality.
+	                  Default value: '1'
-	  -in <file>      Input BED file containing the regions of interest.
+	  -in <file>      Input BED file (note that overlapping regions will be merged before processing).
 If unset, reads from STDIN.
 	                  Default value: ''
 	  -out <file>     Output BED file.
 If unset, writes to STDOUT.
 	                  Default value: ''
-	  -min_mapq <int> Minimum mapping quality to consider a read.
-	                  Default value: '1'

 	Special parameters:
 	  --help          Shows this help and exits.